The Symptoms, Causes, And Treatment Of Macular Degeneration

 - Genetics – Individuals with a family history of AMD

 - Biological process

 - Race – AMD is prevalent among Caucasians compared to Hispanics, Latinos, or African Americans.

 For now, no known cure exists for macular degeneration.
 However, there are certain lifestyle changes that can help manage the condition and slow down the progression.
 These lifestyle changes include dieting, avoiding smoking, and regular exercises.
 Patients should also protect their eyes from direct sunlight exposure or UV rays.

-At Low Vision Of Colorado, we’re committed to changing the lives of patients with macular degeneration by giving them the right tools to live an independent, high quality of life.
+At Low Vision Of Nebraska, we’re committed to changing the lives of patients with macular degeneration by giving them the right tools to live an independent, high quality of life.
 Our goal is to help our patients get back to doing the things they enjoy every day.

 To do that, we offer AMD patients several low vision aids and glasses that can help enhance and optimize their remaining vision.
 We provide patients with personalized vision aids including bioptic telescopic glasses, low vision magnifying reading glasses, and other customized, prescription binoculars or telescopes.
 With these aids, patients can live a quality life and carry out other activities just like people with normal vision.